-In addition, students with academic support needs receive the focused instruction they need through varying levels of assistance, ranging from modifications and accommodations in the regular classroom, to assistance from our resource professionals.
+In addition, students who need academic support receive focused instruction through varying levels of assistance, ranging from modifications and accommodations in the regular classroom to assistance from our resource professionals in the classroom, to small group instruction outside the classroom.

-Students with social or emotional needs can participate in organized social groups, as well as receive individual support from our School Social Worker.
+Students with social or emotional needs can participate in organized social groups and receive individual support from our School Social Worker.